Gone ‘Phishing’ - The dark side of booking villa holidays online and how to stay safe

 - If booking directly choose properties with previous reviews that have been listed for a long time.
-If you've seen a property with no reviews which seems ideal, don't be put off as it may be new on the market.
+If you've seen a property with no reviews which seem ideal, don't be put off as it may be new on the market.
 Websites such as Clickstay and Airbnb offer a secure payment system whereby your money is held from the owner until you have arrived in the property, so in this case, there's no reason why you shouldn't give these properties a go.

-- If you are required to pay a security deposit make sure the terms for getting it back are clear and take pictures of damaged items on arrival.
-If you owner makes a claim on your deposit, ask for receipt of repair costs.
+- If you are required to pay a security deposit to make sure the terms for getting it back are clear and take pictures of damaged items on arrival.
+If you owner makes a claim on your deposit, ask for a receipt of repair costs.

 Remember you can always call us to ask about an owner's booking history and our customer services team will give you their very best advice!

 You're in safe hands so choose one of our villas for your next holiday.